|

 Ease – Direct (CE) :

-CE EPDs are based on calving ease scores and birth weights.
-More positive EPDs
+CE EPD is based on calving ease scores and birth weights and is measured on a

-indicates the influence of the sire on calving ease in purebred females calving
+percentage.
+CE EPD indicates the influence of the sire on calving ease in

 Birth